-- B-6 For each type of discount, rebate, allowance offered on export sales to Australia: - provide a description; and - explain the terms and conditions that must be met by the importer to obtain the discount.
+- B-6 For each type of commission, discount, rebate or allowance offered on export sales to Australia: - provide a description; and - explain the terms and conditions that must be met by the importer to obtain the commission, discount, rebate or allowance.

-Where the amounts of these discounts, rebates etc are not identified on the sales invoice, explain how you calculated the amount shown in your response to question B4.
+Where the amounts of these commissions, discounts, rebates and allowances are not identified on the sales invoice, explain how you calculated the amount shown in your response to question B4.
 If they vary by customer or level provide an explanation.